 - Start by dicing the carrots and onions and slicing the leeks.
 Clean the mushrooms and quarter them or slice them thickly.
 Don’t wash them, brush them lightly if there is any soil on them.

-- Chop the garlic finely and add it with the onions, leeks and carrots to a pan with 1 tbsp of oil.
+- Chop the garlic finely and add it with the onions, leeks and carrots to a pan with 1 tablespoon of oil.
 Fry at medium heat until soft.
 Add the peas and mushrooms keep simmering at medium heat until the mushrooms softened.
 Don’t brown the vegetable mix, just keep it on the stovetop until it all softened.
 Add the thyme, salt and pepper and turn heat to low.

 - In another pot, start boiling the pasta.
 Please make sure that you use enough pasta; I often find that that is the ingredient that always gets the nicest in this dish.

 - In a third pot, prepare vegan béchamel sauce.
 Add vegan butter to the pot, let it melt, add the flour and fry it off slightly.
 Add the vegan milk slowly while stirring and make sure that the mixture is smooth before you add more milk.
 Many people seem to think that since they are vegan, they have lost all chance of having a beautiful, creamy pasta sauce – but that is not the case.
 For a more detailed instruction of vegan bechamel sauce click here.

 - In this recipe, I use quite a lot of seasoning in the sauce as it has to cover all the vegetables and pasta.
 Add the salt, pepper and nutmeg.
 Make sure that the sauce is bordering on too salty as the earthiness of the vegetables will counterbalance this when you mix them all together.